-The following year when Mary Kay and David Janke announced their plans to marry, both Cathy and Mary Kay made the trip to Low’s Bridal in Brinkley, where Mary Kay found that very special dress for her big day.
-It was a beautiful dress, and we were all so pleased with Low’s that in 1995 when Ginny and John Luther planned their wedding, another trip to Brinkley was in order.
+The following year when Mary Kay and David Janke announced their plans to marry both Cathy and Mary Kay made the trip to Low’s Bridal, where Mary Kay found the one special dress for her big day.
+It was beautiful, and we were all so pleased with Low’s when Ginny and John Luther planned their wedding in 1995 another trip to Brinkley was in order.

 Ginny and John planned an early June wedding, so Cathy and Ginny visited Low’s several months in advance.
-On their return home they told me they had found the perfect gown, and because of alterations that needed to be made, the gown could be picked up in several weeks.
-As time for the return trip to Brinkley neared, Cathy suggested that I drive Ginny so just the two of us could have some special father-daughter time.
-Despite the fact I knew I would be far out of my comfort zone at Low’s Bridal Shop, the thought of spending 6 or 7 hours alone with Ginny driving there and back was exciting for me.
-We scheduled a 11 AM appointment at Low’s on a Saturday morning.
+On their return home they told me they had found the perfect gown, and because of alterations which needed to be made the gown could be picked up in several weeks.
+As time for the return trip to Brinkley neared Cathy suggested I drive Ginny so the two of us could have some special father-daughter time.
+Despite the fact I knew I would be far out of my comfort zone at Low’s Bridal Shop the thought of spending six or seven hours alone with Ginny driving there and back was enough for me.
+We scheduled an 11 A.M. appointment at Low’s on a Saturday morning.

-The 3 1/2 hour drive to Brinkley passed quickly as we had no complications or undue delay because of Little Rock traffic.
-I admit to having some anxiety concerning Low’s because I was fairly certain there would be no men there with whom I could have conversation.
-I prepared myself emotionally to accept the environment and make Ginny know I was so glad to share this moment with her, even if it meant a bridal store.
+The three and one half hour drive to Brinkley passed quickly as we had no complications or undue delay because of Little Rock traffic.
+I admit to having some anxiety concerning Low’s, because I was fairly certain there would be no men there with whom I could have conversation.
+I prepared myself emotionally to accept the environment and make Ginny know I was so glad to share this moment with her even if it meant a bridal store.

-The place I was standing was near a checkout counter and a very nicely dressed lady much older than I was standing behind the counter.
-I presumed she might have been the owner of the store, but did not think it proper to ask her that question.
+The place I was standing was near the checkout counter, and a very nicely dressed lady much older than I was standing behind the counter.
+I presumed she was the owner of the store, but did not think it proper to ask her about it.
 We simply exchanged initial greetings.
-I had my eyes on the dressing room Ginny had entered and after about 10 minutes she exited the room in her new dress.
+I had my eyes on the dressing room Ginny had entered and after about ten minutes she exited the room in her new dress.
 I believe the following is a traditional thing at this store and possibly all bridal stores.
-When Ginny exited the dressing room, everyone in the store stopped what they were doing, turned and focused on her in her new dress and almost with one gasping voice said, “Oh what a gorgeous bride and beautiful dress!”
+When Ginny exited the dressing room everyone in the store stopped, turned and focused on her in her new dress and almost with one gasping voice said, “Oh what a gorgeous bride and beautiful dress!”
 I agreed completely in my mind, but just didn’t join the chorus.
 She was beautiful!